pyinvoke/invoke/docs/getting_started.rst

 * Tell `@task <.task>` that you want your task to be *contextualized* - given a context object - by saying ``contextualized=True``.
-* Define your task function with an initial argument that will hold the context; this argument is not taken into account when setting up command-line parsing and is solely for context handling.
+* Define your task with an initial argument to hold the context; this argument isn't taken into account during command-line parsing and is solely for context handling.

-    * You can name this argument anything you want; Invoke passes the context in positionally and not via keyword argument.
+    * You can name it anything you want; Invoke passes the context in positionally, not via keyword argument.
 The convention used in the documentation is typically ``context`` or ``ctx``.

 * Replace any mentions of `.run` with ``ctx.run`` (or whatever your context